sscardapane/reprodl2021/README.md

 This is an extra branch of the **exercise 1** to tune hyperparameters with Bayesian optimization.
 Adaptive experimentation is the machine-learning guided process of iteratively exploring a (possibly infinite) parameter space in order to identify optimal configurations in a resource-efficient manner, avoiding exhausting random search and grid search processes.

 ## Goal
-Implement Bayesian optimization to tune hyperparameters and find automatically the optimal ones in Pytorch using [Ax](https://ax.dev/).
+Implement Bayesian optimization to tune hyperparameters and find automatically the optimal ones in PyTorch using [Ax](https://ax.dev/).
-The details of Bayesian optimization can be find on the [Ax website](https://ax.dev/docs/bayesopt.html)
+The details of Bayesian optimization can be found on the [Ax website](https://ax.dev/docs/bayesopt.html).

 ## Prerequisites